lokamaya/RouterOS-Related/README.md

-A small repository for storing some Mikrotik settings, especially RouterOS, so I can easyly find them.
+A small repository for storing some Mikrotik settings, especially RouterOS, so I can easily find them.